Benjamin-RR/benjamin/README.md

                 What Am I Currently Working On?
             </h3>
             <p>
                 My projects are many.
 From projects on web3 blockchain technologies, automating routine tasks, to roguelike video games.
-Currently I am investing more time in my Youtube bots that can self research, record, and post videos.
-It notifies me when it posts or fails to post a video, and will give a social media post of the new youtube video once it goes live.
-I am constantly developing, and love the creative freedom this industry gives.
+Currently I am investing more time in a micro b2b saas project that is projected to match my current day job annual salary.
+I am constantly developing,, learning, and I love the creative freedom this industry gives.
 The possibilities are endless.
             </p>
         </td>
         <td width="50%" align="center">